 He once showed me a kimura/head scissors combo and I was so stuck all I could move was my eyelids, I tapped but not sure what to, everything below my eye line hurt.

-I have always kept in mind his anti-Jiu Jitsu and practiced my leg locks diligently, some would say to the detriment of my guard passing but whatever, it’s all about the journey.
+I have always kept in mind his anti-Jiu Jitsu and practiced my leg locks diligently, some would say to the detriment of my guard passing but whatever.
 Anyway I would rather have 1 arm lock and 1 leg lock than 2 arm locks.

 BJJ tourneys were not yet to hit the UK so we dived into competing in Ju Jutsu Kumite that had been started by a group called NJJKC under the guidance of a guy called Ross Iannocarro.
 Ross was an exceptional martial artist and all round good guy; he really helped us a lot.
 IIRC he also turned down using the Gracie name, he wanted to strengthen his own reputation, not piggy back on someone else’s.

-We had trained every chance we could, gone to countless seminars, competed in whatever had any kind of grappling in it and generally just dedicated so much time to Jiu Jitsu then at a seminar with Haueter (I think 2000 but not 100% sure) we were rolling when he asked “has anyone promoted you before?
-Even one stripe” I said no, he was my professor now and I was waiting for him.
+We had trained every chance we could, gone to countless seminars, competed in whatever had any kind of grappling in it and generally just dedicated so much time to Jiu Jitsu then at a seminar with Haueter we were rolling when he asked “has anyone promoted you before?
+Even one stripe” I said no, he was my coach now whether he liked it or not and I was waiting for him.
 So he promoted me to blue belt and to make things even better, Helen was promoted too.

-Due to a “miscommunication” we missed the chance to train with Chris Haueter for a year or so but that gap was filled in part by Matt Thornton, the tallest guy ever, president of SBG and one of Haueter’s brown belts at the time, Matt insisted on us doing no gi too, something I wasn't bothered about at the time but see the value of it now.
+Due to a miscommunication we missed the chance to train with Chris Haueter for a year or so but that gap was filled by Matt Thornton, the tallest guy ever, president of Straight Blast Gym and one of Haueter’s brown belts at the time, Matt insisted on us doing no gi too, loads of clinch work and wrestling, something I wasn't bothered about at the time but see the value of it now and thank him for that.

 Matt was getting some recognition for questioning some of the more traditional martial arts, Jeet Kune Do especially, which the concept of Aliveness.
 I loved how he broke things down into very simple terms and taught concepts as well as techniques; he had a very straightforward approach that cut through a lot of the crap that some guys were still suffering.